-Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?
+Have you ever thrown a pebble into a pond and watched the ripples spread outwards, touching everything in their path?

 Checking in on your friends can have a similar effect, sending out waves of kindness and compassion that can make all the difference in someone’s life.

-In today’s fast-paced world, it’s easy to get caught up in our own lives and forget about the people around us.
+In today’s fast-paced world, it’s easy to get caught up in our lives and forget about the people around us.

-Whether it’s calling to say hello, sending a quick text message, or meeting up for coffee, showing that you care and are there for them can make a big impact.
+Whether calling to say hello, sending a quick text message, or meeting up for coffee, showing that you care and are there for them can make a big impact.

 So why not take the first step and reach out to someone today?